Pfeiffer Big Sur State Park: Pfeiffer Ranch Resort

 In 1930, John Pfeiffer was offered $210,000 (or about $ today) for his land by a Los Angeles developer who intended to build a subdivision.
 Pfeiffer wanted to preserve the land he and his family had grown to love, and instead sold 700 acre to the state of California in 1933.
 Pfeiffer Big Sur State Park is named after John Pfeiffer and his family.
 Several features in Big Sur are named for the descendants of the Pfeiffer family: Pfeiffer Beach, Pfeiffer Falls Trail, Pfeiffer Big Sur State Park, and Julia Pfeiffer Burns State Park.

 Hiking

 Pfeiffer Big Sur State Park is known for its redwood groves and trail to Pfeiffer Falls.
 Mud slides caused by the Basin Complex fire necessitated rerouting the Pfeiffer Falls Trail, re-opened 13 years later in 2021.
+The River Path, which begins near the Big Sur Lodge, is a 0.6 mile loop trail that is wheelchair and stroller accessible.

 Fire impact

 Pfeiffer Big Sur State Park was damaged by the Basin Complex Fire during June and July 2008, which burned 254.4 mi2 in California.
 Much of the damage was to the outskirts of the park, however, and the campgrounds were able to reopen at the end of July.
 The Chalk Fire of September and October, which burned an additional 25.4 mi2, did serious damage to Pfeiffer Big Sur State Park, which was largely closed from September 2008 to May 2009.